The Best Japanese Festivals & Events On the Web

 Some tips to help you enjoy waiting:

-9) Japanese markets are close if need something
+10) Japanese markets nearby if you need something

 Best Spots to Watch the Nisei Week Parade in Little Tokyo